finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfolioGroupsApi apiInstance = apiFactory.build(PortfolioGroupsApi.class);

         PortfolioGroupsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfolioGroupsApi.class);
         String scope = "scope_example"; // String | The scope of the group to delete properties from.
         String code = "code_example"; // String | The code of the group to delete properties from.
 Together with the scope this uniquely identifies the group.
         List<String> requestBody = ["PortfolioGroup/MyScope/MyPropertyName","PortfolioGroup/MyScope/MyPropertyName2"]; // List<String> | The property keys of the properties to delete.
 These take the format   {domain}/{scope}/{code} e.g. \"PortfolioGroup/Manager/Id\".
 Each property must be from the \"PortfolioGroup\" domain.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
 The property must exist at the specified 'effectiveAt' datetime.
 If the 'effectiveAt' is not provided or is   before the time-variant property exists then a failure is returned.
 Do not specify this parameter if any of   the properties to delete are perpetual. try {
+            // uncomment the below to set overrides at the request level
+            // DeletedEntityResponse result = apiInstance.deleteGroupProperties(scope, code, requestBody, effectiveAt).execute(opts);

             DeletedEntityResponse result = apiInstance.deleteGroupProperties(scope, code, requestBody, effectiveAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {